usnistgov/dioptra/docs/source/tutorials/example-tensorflow-imagenet-resnet50-fgm.rst

 Tensorflow ImageNet Resnet50 FGM
 ================================

+.. include:: /_glossary_note.rst

 .. warning::

    This demo assumes that you have access to an on-prem deployment of Dioptra that provides a copy of the ImageNet dataset and a CUDA-compatible GPU.
    This demo cannot be run on a typical personal computer.

-The demo provided in the Jupyter notebook ``demo.ipynb`` contains an example of the FGM attack on the ResNet50 architecture with optional defense entry points.
+The demo provided in the Jupyter notebook ``demo.ipynb`` contains an example of the :term:`FGM` attack on the ResNet50 architecture with optional defense entry points.
 Users can also explore the following preprocessing defenses from their associated defense entry points:

 -  **Spatial Smoothing:** Smooths out an image by passing a median filter through neighboring pixel values in images.